selfadjoint/quiz-please-poll/README.md

 ## Usage

-Once deployed, the Lambda function will run every day at 15:00 UTC.
+Once deployed, the Lambda function will run every Wednesday and Friday at 15:00 UTC, the schedule may be adjusted in [main.tf](./terraform/main.tf).
 It will:

 1. Load games from the DynamoDB registration table.
 2. Send a message to the Telegram channel for each game.